 Q: What is College Fashion Week?

-A: College Fashion Week, an award-winning program owned and produced by Her Campus Media, is a multi-city interactive experience that brings the catwalk to campus for thousands of the most influential campus trendsetters in the US.
+College Fashion Week, an award-winning program owned and produced by Her Campus Media, is a multi-city interactive experience that brings the catwalk to campus for thousands of the most influential campus trendsetters in the US and around the globe.
 At each of our tour stops we produce an exclusive "girls night out" of fashion and fun, with opportunities for attendees to be pampered by our top brand sponsors.
 The highlight of the evening is a fashion show featuring emerging female fashion entrepreneurs and designers showcasing fall's hottest looks for college students, modeled by real college student models of all shapes and sizes.
-This September, College Fashion Week will be making stops in Boston on September 23, 2017 and New York on September 30, 2017 for its sixth annual tour.
+This October, College Fashion Week will be making stops in Boston on October 13, 2018 and New York on October 20, 2018 for its seventh annual tour.

 Q: What is a Fashion Partner?